 Social Services Manager I: Under general supervision, incumbents manage social services provided at the local level and may be responsible for the development of policies and procedures for a narrowly focused program.
 Some positions, in addition to managing service delivery, have responsibility for program development to include developing policies and procedures that directly affect implementation of the program.
-Managers at this level must have general knowledge of management and supervisory principles and practices sufficient to determine duties and responsibilities of subordinate professional positions, organize work units and develop overall work plans, goals, and objectives.
+Managers at this level must have general knowledge of management and supervisory principles and practices sufficient to determine duties and responsibilities of subordinate professional positions, organize work units and develop overall work plans, goals and objectives.
 Incumbents supervise subordinate supervisors and/or professional staff.

 Incumbents at this level establish priorities, identify appropriate processes, and complete work according to established procedures and a variety of rules and regulations directly pertinent to the assigned social services program.
 Work is reviewed to ensure conformance to established standards of quality, applicable regulations, and general acceptability.
-Incumbents have authority to make recommendations concerning hiring, disciplinary action, and termination of staff, but the final decision is made by a higher-level manager.
+Incumbents have authority to make recommendations concerning hiring, disciplinary action and termination of staff, but the final decision is made by a higher-level manager.
 Incumbents may also expend funds for work unit supplies, parts and equipment, and other materials within clearly established guidelines and regulations.

 Aging and Disability Services Division: An example of a Social Services Manager I is a position in the Division for Aging and Disability Services that oversees the Elder Protective Services (EPS) program.
-The incumbent manages the program statewide and oversees the work of the supervisors, professional staff and clerical staff assigned to collect, record, and investigate reports of elder abuse, neglect, exploitation, and isolation.
-This position is responsible for program compliance with State laws, program development including policies and procedures, staff training, data management, quality assurance and representing the EPS Program throughout the State.
+[Rights Unit in the Las Vegas office to include Community Based Care, Long Term Care and Elder Protective Services.]
+The incumbent manages the [administers the Community and Long Term Care] program statewide and oversees the work of the supervisors, professional staff and clerical staff assigned to collect, record and investigate reports of elder abuse, neglect, exploitation and isolation.
+This position is responsible for program compliance with State laws, program development including policies and procedures, staff training, data management, quality assurance and representing the EPS Program through out the State. [develops policies and procedures; monitors expenditures and provides budget recommendations; compiles, reviews and analyzes statistical information; ensures federal regulations and State laws are followed; disseminates information regarding elder rights case investigations, outcomes and trends to representatives from other agencies, law enforcement, news media and State officials; and manages and oversees the elder rights quality assurance program for case investigations.]